 If shelters are open to evacuees, they will be located at one of the designated locations listed on the Flagler County website.
 Shelter locations can change due to the nature of a storm.
 Officials said residents can also get updates on shelters by calling 386-313-4200, or by following the county’s emergency management division on Facebook, Twitter and Instagram @FlaglerEOC.

 Flagler County will also provide shelters for those with special needs.
 Such shelters will also accept people who utilize service animals under the American Disabilities Act, though their care will be the responsibility of the owner.
 Those with special needs must register with the county ahead of a storm.
 You can find a brochure explaining eligibility here.

 To register, click here.
-Once you’ve filled out the form, email it to email@example.com.
-You can also hand it in at the emergency management building, which is located at 1769 E. Moody Blvd. in Bunnell.
+Once you’ve filled out the form, email it to firstname.lastname@example.org.
+You can also mail it to the emergency management building, which is located at 1769 E. Moody Blvd. in Bunnell.